 People might use your website in a way you did not expect.

-- someone with dyslexia might use a screen reader even though they can see
+- a dyslexic person might use a screen reader even though they can see

 - someone with a motor impairment might be using a switch or their voice to interact instead of a keyboard, or a mouse

-- some will change the colours of your website because clear text on dark background works better for them (dyslexia, migraine, light sensitivity)
+- some might change the colours of your website because clear text on dark background works better for them (dyslexia, migraine, light sensitivity)

 - scrolling or motion might make a person physically sick (vestibular issues)